ManhTrinhNguyen/Kubernetes-CKA-/README.md

 This whole Infrastructure, including the CA, the Servers, the People, and the Process of generating, distributing and maintaining digital Certificate is known as `Public Key Infrastructure or PKI`

+## TLS in Kubernetes

+The Kubernetes Cluster consist of set of Master and Worker Nodes .
+All communication between these Node need to be secure and must be encrypted

+All interaction between all Services and their Clients need to be secure

+For example : Administrator interacting with the Kubernetes Cluster through the `kubecctl` or while accessing the Kubernetes API directly must establish secure TLS connection

+2 Primary requirement to have all the Various Services within the Cluster to use `Server Certificate` and Client to use `Client Certificate` to verify they are who they say they are

+With `Kube-apiserver`, the `Kube-API server` exposes an HTTPS service that other components, as well as external users use to manage the Kubernetes Cluster

+- So it is a Server and it requires certificates to secure all communication with its client

+- So we generate a certificate and key pair.
+We call it `apiserver.cert` and `apiserver.key`

+- Another Server in the Cluster is the `etcd Server` .
+Its store all Cluster information .
+It's require a pair of certifcate and key for itself, `etcdserver.crt` and `etcdserver.key`

+- The other Server component in the Cluster is on the Worker Nodes . `Kubelet` also expose on HTTPS API endpoint that `Kube-api Server` talk to also required pair of Certificate and Key . `kubelet.crt` and `kubelet.key`

+Clien Components:

+- Clients who access the `Kube-api Server` are us Administrator through `kubectl`.

+- Administrator required certificate and key pair to authenticate the the `Kube-API server` . `admin.cert` and `admin.key`

+- The `Scheduler` talks to the `Kube-Apiserver` to look for pods that require scheduling and then get the `API server` to schedule the Pods on the right Worker Nodes .
+The Scheduler is a Client that accesses the `kube-apiserver` .
+So Scheduler also need its own pair of certificate and keys . `schedudler.cert` and `scheduler.key`

+- `Kube-Contoller Manager` is another Client also need pair of cert and key `kube-controller.cert` and `kube-controller.key`

+- `Kube-proxy` is another Client  need pair of cert and key `kube-proxy.cert` and `kube-proxy.key`

+`Kube Api Server` is the only Server that talk to `ETCD Server`

+`Kube API Server` also talk to `Kubelet` Server on each of the individual Nodes

+We need CA authority to sign all of these Certificates (I can have more than one)

+- CA has it's own pair of Certificate and key `ca.cert` and `ca.key`